duritong/trocla/README.md

 will still simply retrieve the hashed password that is stored in trocla, while the plain password is not anymore stored on the server.

-Be default trocla uses moneta to store the passwords and can use any kind of key/value based storage supported by moneta for trocla.
+By default trocla uses moneta to store the passwords and can use any kind of key/value based storage supported by moneta for trocla.
 By default it uses a simple yaml file.
 However, since version 0.2.0 trocla also supports a pluggable storage backend